rskelly/geotools/README.md

 Then follow the instructions below.

 ## Linux
-1) mkdir build
+1) `mkdir build`
-3) cd build
+3) `cd build`
-4) cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..
+4) `cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..`
-5) make
+5) `make`
-6) sudo make install
+6) `sudo make install`

 Note: The program requires GDAL and GEOS so these must be installed first, preferably using the package manager.

 ## OSX
-1) ./INSTALL_OSX.sh
+1) `./INSTALL_OSX.sh`

-Note: the INSTALL_OSX.sh file must have execute permissions set to run.
+Note: If the script fails with a message about permissions, it may need to have the execute permissions set to run.
 Change them using the following command in Terminal:

     chmod +x INSTALL_OSX.sh

-Note: The program requires GDAL and GEOS so these must be installed first.
-The install script attempts this using homebrew.
+Note: The program requires GDAL, GEOS and some other libraries to run so these must be installed first.
+The install script attempts this using Homebrew.
+It is a common point of failure.

 ## Windows
 1) Nope.